-Sometimes there is need for a major spiritual breakthrough.
+Sometimes there is the need for a major spiritual breakthrough.
 Such was the case in Argentina in September 1994, when leaders were gathered for an initial meeting to consider whether to proceed with a DAWN project or not.
 Bob Smart, who first experienced DAWN in his native England, broke down all barriers with his humble approach.
 "I come in the name of the English Church to apologize for what my country did in the Falklands war," he said.
 "I confess also the pride that we as a Church felt."

-At this point, Dawn missionary Berna Salcedo heard someone cry.
+At this point, DAWN missionary Berna Salcedo heard someone cry.
 It turned out to be one of the pastors who had participated in that hostility.
 Soon other pastors were weeping all around the room.
 Someone asked Alberto De Luca, leader of the meeting, to give brother Smart a hug as a sign of forgiveness.
 From that point on, it was not difficult for the Church to come together for a DAWN Congress and national strategy.

 5. It is a DAWN project if the delegation gathered at the national congress collectively commits itself to a specific number of churches to be planted by a specific date.
-This goal can either be suggested by the national committee based on the research done or can be the collective goal of all the denominations, missions and other para church organizations.
-(See next point.)
+This goal can either be suggested by the national committee based on the research done or can be the collective goal of all the denominations, missions and other parachurch organizations.

-One of the best ways to set a national church-planting goal-and get commitment to it by all denominations in a country-is the way they did it in England.

-In England, the national Challenge 2000 (DAWN) committee spent many hours praying and poring over the data that had been gathered through their research project.
-They concluded that a goal of 20,000 new churches by AD 2000 seemed to be what the Spirit was saying.
+One of the best ways to set a national church planting goal-and get commitment to it by all denominations in a country-is the way it was done in England.
+There, the national Challenge 2000 (DAWN) committee spent many hours praying and poring over the data that had been gathered through their research project.
+They concluded that a goal of 20,000 new churches by the year 2000 seemed to be what the Holy Spirit was saying.

 But they shared this goal with no one.
-Instead, they had each denomination set their own goals at the Congress held in February, 1993.
-When these individual goals were added together, the total came to almost exactly 20,000!
+Instead, they had each denomination set its own goals at the congress held in February 1993.
+When these individual goals were added together, the total came to about 20,000!